Zeonthestupid/25929-Docs/source/docs/telemetryui/installation.rst

-Our jitpack `Package`_ is generally more recommended as github packages require you to input credentials for gradle.
+Our jitpack `Package`_ is generally more recommended.

 .. _Package : https://jitpack.io/#Zeonthestupid/telemetryui

-However, you can install from `github packages`_

-.. _github packages:

 Or, if you'd rather, you can clone the `repo`_ directly into your project folder!